-There was one (1) detailed line item that was overexpended; however, the condition does not represent a violation of law or administrative code but could be an early indication of problems if all line items were overexpended.
+There were two (2) detailed line items that were overexpended; however, the condition does not represent a violation of law or administrative code but could be an early indication of problems if all line items were overexpended.
 These should be monitored for compliance during the year.
-There were a few instances of invoices that were paid without claimants' certification.